 Safety in Numbers

-If you’re planning to get out and experience Croatia’s burgeoning adventure tourism scene, it’s a good idea to join an organised tour or group to lessen the risk of getting lost in unfamiliar countryside on your own, especially if you will be returning to town late at night.
+If you’re planning to get out and experience Croatia’s burgeoning adventure tourism scene, it’s a good idea to join an organized tour or group to lessen the risk of getting lost in unfamiliar countryside on your own, especially if you will be returning to town late at night.